jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part3.markdown

 description: A post about the UART driver in a Daisy synth.
 ---

 This is the third part in a series about a bare metal synth.
-For an introduction to this series, see [the previous post](/2021/12/31/anatomyofabaremetalsynth_part2.html).
+It assumes knowledge from the last post about UART signals and MIDI from [the previous post](/2021/12/31/anatomyofabaremetalsynth_part2.html).

 # Receiving UART Data on the Daisy
 <br>